jungoai/jungo-book/src/README.md

 The major drawback of centralized AIs is the presence of a single authority, which can lead to models trained on biased data, resulting in biased outcomes.
 Additionally, similar to the dominance of search engines over the past decades, only a few entities can possess the technology and reap the benefits.
-Platforms like Bittensor[6] attempt to leverage blockchain technology to incentivize experts, entities, and node operators to participate in developing AI solutions.
+Platforms like [Bittensor](https://bittensor.com) attempt to leverage blockchain technology to incentivize experts, entities, and node operators to participate in developing AI solutions.
 However, these platforms function more like marketplaces and competitive AI solutions.
-At Jungo AI, our goal is to build a Federated AI[7] solution where network nodes collaborate to provide data and computation.
+At JungoAI, our goal is to build a Federated AI solution where network nodes collaborate to provide data and computation.

 ## Federated Big Data